 I am a researcher in Cognitive Sciences.
-I have a Bachelor Degree in Applied Mathematics to Social Sciences (speciality Cognitive Sciences), a Master in Cognitive Sciences “Disability and New Technologies” and a PhD in “Cognitive Science and Ergonomics, Option Cognitive Sciences.
+I hold a Bachelor Degree in Applied Mathematics to Social Sciences (speciality Cognitive Sciences), a Master Degree in Cognitive Sciences “Disability and New Technologies” and a PhD in “Cognitive Science and Ergonomics, Option Cognitive Sciences”.

-My main topic of interest are Brain-Computer Interfaces (BCIs), and more specifically how to improve human training in BCIs.
+My main topic of interest are Brain-Computer Interfaces (BCIs), and more specifically understanding and improving human training in BCIs.

 In Brief: Research Topic

 Brain Computer Interfaces (BCIs) are communication and control tools enabling their users to interact with the environment using their brain activity alone.
 Applications based on BCIs are very promising in many fields ranging from assistive technologies for serverly motor-disabled patients to stroke rehabilitation.
 Unfortunately, these technologies are barely used outside laboratories.
 One reason: a sustainable portion of the users are unable to learn to control them…

 My research projects aim to improve the efficiency, reliability and acceptability of neurotechnologies based on ElectroEncephaloGraphy (EEG), and notably of Brain-Computer Interfaces (BCIs).
 To improve BCI usability, and thus enhance their acceptability, I am working on several axes:

 - I am leading theoretical research to understand what are the factors impacting BCI performance (cognitive factors, personality, neurophysiological patterns, design artifacts, training procedure, etc.).
 We are currently working on a modelisation fo the leaning process in BCI/neurofeedback, integrating these different factors and expliciting their relationships.